mhchristiansen/lang-paradox/README.md

 # lang-paradox
 Code and data for simulating the effects of population size on grammar and vocabulary complexity

-Article: Reali, Chater and Christiansen (submitted).
+Article: Reali, F., Chater, N. & Christiansen, M.H.
+(2018).
 Simpler grammar, larger vocabulary: How population size affects language.
+Proceedings of the Royal Society B: Biological Sciences, 285, 20172586. https://doi.org/10.1098/rspb.2017.2586

+Ben Falandays discovered a minor error in the original code, which has been corrected in the file "horizontalTransmission_corrected.R".
+The error only resulted in minor changes (differences of 4 percentage-points or less) and does not impact the overall results or interpretations thereof in the paper.
+We have therefore not changedd the results files or Fig. 1.
+However, any further work within this framework should use the corrected code.
+We thank Ben Falandays for informing us of the error in our code.

 The data in results.xlxs are the simulation results plotted in Figure 1.
 The R codes used for simulations are the following: